 (Louis Meulstee’s web site)

 Small operator lamps were issued with most British (and Commonwealth) Army vehicle and ground radio stations, normally powered directly from a socket fitted on the front panel of the set.
-This overview shows the presently known versions and variations.
+This Pamphlet shows the presently known versions and variations.

 Lamps Operator No. 1 ZA 4523